i05nagai/memorandum/language/english_speaking.md

     * free from danger
     * fixed
     * obtain
+        * to obtain sth, sometime with difficulty
+        * she managed to secure a loan from the bank
     * fasten
+        * to fasten sth firmly
+        * secure the boart to the deck
     * make safe
+        * the wall was originally built to secure the town from attack
     * get
         * to get something, sometimes with difficulty
             * he was disapponinted by his failure to secure the top job with the bank